 Here’s my favorite tip.
 Order a single shot of espresso (which clocks in at about 50-64 mg caffeine per fluid ounce) and then add 4-5 oz. of hot water to make it an Americano.
 Add some cream and sugar, serve it in a mug and you’ve got something that could pass for a cup of coffee.

 Cold brew is made by soaking coffee grinds in water at room temperature overnight.
 The next day you filter out the coffee concentrate and store it in the fridge for up to 2 weeks.

-Cold brewed coffee makes an extremely mild brew.
-It has about 30% less caffeine than the traditional drip brewed coffee.
-Furthermore, it’s also very low in acid; in fact it’s 67% less than in hot coffee.
+Cold-brewed coffee makes an extremely mild brew.
+It has about 30% less caffeine than traditional drip-brewed coffee.
+Furthermore, it’s also very low in acid; in fact, it’s 67% less than in hot coffee.
 There are quite a few people who swear by this method.
 Give it a try and see what you think.